voschezang/coding-handbook/software-engineering.md

     3. Top-down decision making.
 Specialized (functional) teams with limited responsibility.
     4. `Outcome = Output`
 2. Agile
-    1. Designed to be resilient to *changing requirements* (due to customers, markets or technology).
+    1. Designed to be *fast* and to be resilient to *changing requirements* (due to customers, markets or technology).
     2. Objectives (outcomes) drive discovery which drives development.
     3. Collaborative decision making.
 Empowered cross-functional teams.
     4. `Outcome > Output`

 **Agile**

 The ability to inspect and adapt; to be able to create or adjust your own process.
+This is done by:

+- Focussing on value streams (towards the customer) instead of resource efficiency.
+- Eliminate waste, e.g. inventory or unreleased software.
+- Minimize lead time per feature.
+This can greatly reduce risk.
-Goals are guiding.
-Uncertain decisions are deferred unless there is a good reason not to.
-A few frameworks:
+- Have goals that are guiding rather leading.
+Defer uncertain decisions are there is a good reason not to.

+A few frameworks for small or decentralized organizations:

 1. [Scrum](scrum-guide.md): sprinting to a goal, MVP-first.
 Limit total WIP (number of tasks/features).
 2. Kanban: continuously improving.
 Limit WIP per phase (e.g. `dev, review, test, release `).